synfinner/SocketTrack/README.md

 - **Path** - File that was executed from
 - **User-Agent** - Obviously the user-agent.

 **Why would I want this?** I don't know.
 You never know when you'd want to see where traffic is coming from.
 This is also relatively benign; a single message sent to the server and then the connection is closed.
+Unless you decided to play with [executing more JavaScript](https://github.com/synfinner/SocketTrack#additional-javascript-execution)

 ## Simple Execution